akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 # Display the reference entities

-To display the existing reference entities, click on the "Entities" menu.
+To display the existing [reference entities](/articles/what-about-reference-entities.html), click on `Entities` menu.

 By default, no reference entity is created, from this single place, you can:
 - Create your 1st reference entity